 “Anxiety is very common but the healthcare profession doesn’t pay attention to it,” psychiatrist Dan Blazer told Healthy Hearing.
 Dr. Blazer, professor emeritus of psychiatry and behavioral sciences at Duke University Medical Center, chaired the National Academies Committee on Accessible and Affordable Hearing Health Care for Adults.
 “We just throw up our hands.”

 So don’t wait for an annual checkup—you’ll need to reach out to your doctor or seek a psychiatrist or psychologist.
 Treatment for anxiety may include medication—Lexapro and Paxil are first-line choices—and talk-therapy such as cognitive behavioral therapy (CBT), in which you learn how to tame repetitive and negative thoughts.
 For the physical symptoms, tools like exercise and meditation can help.
+Be sure to wear your hearing aids when you exercise.
 If you have tinnitus, you also may be grappling with anticipatory anxiety.

 Hearing aids and other devices

 And of course, if hearing loss is triggering anxiety, hearing aids could dramatically improve your life.
 While they will not restore your hearing to normal, they can help you deal with some of the worrying aspects of hearing loss, such as communication snafus.
 There are also phone apps and other devices you can use to manage specific fears.
 For example, if you need to set an alarm very loud but wake up panicked by the shriek in the dark, consider a clock that produces a light like the sunrise, or a bed shaker alarm.
 There are many other assistive listening devices that can make hearing loss less anxiety-inducing.